 BT: You combine food and travel, two things we love!
 If you had to pick one destination that you think will blow a foodie’s mind, where would you choose and why?

 Sara: Oh wow, so many places and so much food to choose from!
 My ultimate foodie destination is Japan.
 It is impossible to be disappointed in the food, I have never had a bad meal.
 The care and respect they have for ingredients are amazing and it’s all about local and seasonal.
 You may not pick up on it as much in the larger cities like Tokyo, but visit smaller towns and you get an understanding of the passion there is for local and seasonal.
 Some memorable eats have been soy and mirin wasp larvae, beef nigiri, tiny little-candied crabs, squid jerky, giant sea snails, and oysters the size of my hand.
 Of course, you can’t visit Japan and not eat copious sticks of yakitori whilst sitting on a beer crate in an alley, enjoy sashimi prepared by a master or eel if you are lucky to visit when it’s in season.
 A must is a visit to the basement of a large department store’s food hall.
 Mitsukoshi in Ginza is a great one to visit, it will blow your mind.

 BT: What are your favorite travel snacks?

 Sara: I love to pick up local snacks of the city/country that I am traveling in.
-Snacks you can’t get at home, that’s a big part of the fun of travelling.
-You will always find Japanese hard milk candies in my bag or carry on luggage.
-Plus you can never go past a bento box when travelling by train in Japan (see!
+Snacks you can’t get at home, that’s a big part of the fun of traveling.
+You will always find Japanese hard milk candies in my bag or carry-on luggage.
+Plus you can never go past a bento box when traveling by train in Japan (see!
 I am addicted to Japanese food).

 BT: What is the craziest restaurant experience you have had while traveling?